 Our mental health, like our physical health, is something that takes work and consistency.
 It is also something that can easily decline without the proper strategies in place.
 The bad thing is that mental health can be overlooked due to the natural chaos of life.
-Stress, family and money issues can take precedence over self-care and wellness.
-Unfortunately, these are the things that cause it to go down in the first place.
-Always consult your health care provider if you feel you are slipping into a bad place.
+Stress, family, and money issues can take precedence over self-care and wellness.
+Unfortunately, these are the things that may have caused it to go down in the first place.
+Always consult your healthcare provider if you feel you are slipping into a bad place.
 Here are some simple ways to support your mental health.

 Asking for help before you go to a dark place is recommended.
 I do know that it’s easier said than done, though.
 Feeling off emotionally can affect the way you relate to others.
 This might result in the desire to isolate yourself.
 Asking for help doesn’t mean you have to go to therapy or a doctor.
 It could be as simple as confiding in a trusted loved one about your feelings or concerns.

 The key thing is that you seek out some kind of help if you’re struggling.
-Don’t let pride, or insecurity, put you in an even worse situation than you currently are.
-There are resources out there that can help you move forward in a positive manner.
+Don’t let pride, or insecurity put you in an even worse situation than you currently are.
+There are resources out there that can help you move forward positively.
 Or, you may not even be the one hurting.
 So, it could mean researching information, such as that designed to save a life with the help of Relias Academy.

 Some research suggests that the prevalence of social media in the modern world has led to an increase in depression and other mental health conditions.
 This is especially true with those who spend more time there.
 For that matter, screen time alone can affect your mood and neurological health.
 This, in turn, affects your mental health.